justusthane/justusthane.github.io/how/index.md

 layout: 'layouts/page.njk'
 title: 'How does this site work?'
 date: 2020-01-15
-menu: 'how'
+eleventyNavigation:
+  key: how
+  parent: home
-tagline: '&nbsp;does this site work?'
+  tagline: ' does this site work?'
+  order: 60
 ---

 ## Static-Site Generator